 It is unlikely that any one individual Council Officer would benefit individually from Tax Evasion.
 There would have to be collusion either with a supplier or another council employee for an individual to benefit.
-However, the Council's Internal Audit Team <a href="https://example.com/have-the-right-to-will-conduct-regular-compliance-checks-paying-attention-to-areas of-high-risk and report back to the Strategic Leadership Team CEXB (Chief Executive Board) and the Audit Committee as part of its reporting on counter fraud activities.
+However, the Council's Internal Audit Team has the right to conduct compliance checks paying attention to areas of high risk and report back to the Strategic Leadership Team and the Audit and Governance Committee as part of its reporting on counter fraud activities.